A Complete Guide

 Payment Plans and Finance Options

 We understand that dental implants are a significant investment in your future and that many of us don’t have the means to pay a lump sum up front.
-The following finance options can relieve the burden a little, making sure the cost doesn’t impact upon that new smile of yours:
+The following finance option can relieve the burden a little, making sure the cost doesn’t impact upon that new smile of yours:

 - Denticare interest-free payment plan – pay a 20% deposit for your treatment and then spread the rest of the cost over the following 12 to 24 months.